trychlos/pwix-tabbed/README.md

 On named tabs, `pwix:tabbed` uses `sessionStorage` to record the last activated tab.

-Because this is dynamically done on a per tabbed display unit basis, and only if this later is named, the package doesn't advertize of this use, relying on the caller own declaration.
+Because this is dynamically done on a per tabbed display unit basis, and only if this later is named, the package doesn't advertise of this use, relying on the caller own declaration.

 ## Issues & help